25 Labels in Your Negative Self Talk

 4. I am “ugly”, “fat”, “flat” or “short” and so on.

 When you look in the mirror, you experience a sense of dejection.
 You find it hard to practice self-acceptance.
 You feel imperfect because of a certain body part.
 It would be awesome if you can look like a god or goddess, with features that are flawless.
 Unfortunately, you do not.
-You may also have realized that at best, you look rather ordinary.
+You may also have realised that at best, you look rather ordinary.

 5. I am “stupid”.